-Before Agarwal made a solid 76 on debut on day one of the Boxing Day Test in Melbourne, O’Keeffe had suggested the batsman had scored a triple century in the Ranji Trophy against “canteen staff”.
+Before India debutant Mayank Agarwal made a solid 76 on debut at the Melbourne Cricket Ground in the Boxing Day Test, O’Keeffe had suggested the batsman had scored a triple century in the Ranji Trophy against “canteen staff”.

 “Apparently he got the triple against the Railways canteen staff,” O’Keeffe, who is commentating for Fox Cricket, was quoted as saying on air, while in conversation with former Australia batsman Mark Waugh.